Before You Begin

 For questions, contact Kamal Tamna.

 International students in F-1 immigration status should keep in mind that immigration regulations permit them to count only one online course (3 credits) toward their full-time requirement in each regular (fall and spring) semester.
 Therefore, while Stevens permits them to take 2 online courses per semester at no additional cost, they must generally be enrolled in a minimum of 15 credits, at least 9 of which must be in regular campus courses, to maintain their immigration status.
 For additional details and questions, please see the International Student and Scholar Services office.
 Any questions contact ISSS.

 Graduate Student Registration

-Once you have received your acceptance letter, we encourage you to enroll online using Workday Student.
+Once you have received your acceptance letter, we encourage you to enroll online using Workday.
 If you have not used Workday Student before, click here for instructions.
-With Workday Student, students can view their own academic progress report and records, change their personal information, view grades and transcripts, view their account statement and make payments.
+With Workday, students can view their own academic progress report and records, change their personal information, view grades and transcripts, view their account statement and make payments.

-The schedule of classes is available through Workday Student.
+The schedule of classes is available through Workday.

 An approved academic plan is necessary for all students pursuing a degree, as only courses shown on your approved plan will count toward your degree requirements.
 You may create your academic plan through Workday Student.

 Registration for classes in your first semester at Stevens is permitted without an academic plan.
 During the first semester you are expected to register in the core courses required for your degree, as shown in the catalog, and/or in any courses that were stipulated in your acceptance letter (students in School of Business programs can defer the stipulated courses).